-The Wellness Advocate Internship is sponsored by the SUNY Potsdam Counseling Center.
+The Peer Counselor Internship is sponsored by the SUNY Potsdam Counseling Center.
 Students accepted into the program train to become peer counselors; they offer a kind ear for fellow students and can also refer them to other offices on campus.

 Changes occur in the program each year but the purpose will remain the same: to give all students on campus an additional resource for maintaining their emotional health and well-being.

 - No previous experience is necessary; all majors are welcome.

 - Applicants must be SUNY Potsdam students with 12 or more credits and a 2.5 or greater GPA.
 Graduate students are welcome.

 - Two upper division internship credits are awarded for training and for each semester in the Peer Counselor program.